 Molecular Biology and Genomics of Pathogenic Fungi in Cereals

 Agricultural production is essential to eradicate hunger, malnutrition and respond to the nutritional demands generated by global population growth.
-My goal is to advance our understanding of the molecular and genetic basis of plant disease.
-Such fundamental knowledge will aid development of sustainable strategies to minimize losses in food production due to plant disease.
+The overarching goal of my research program is to advance our understanding of the molecular and genetic basis of plant disease.
+Such fundamental knowledge will aid the development of sustainable strategies to minimize losses in food production due to plant disease.

 I have a strong commitment to teaching and mentoring, and hope that my leadership in an interdisciplinary research program will provide students with academic opportunities to learn about the role of molecular biology and genetics in agriculture.